 For payments that are specifically associated with a separate earnings process, we recognize revenue when the specific performance obligation is completed.
 Performance obligations typically consist of significant milestones in the development life cycle of the related technology, such as initiating clinical trials, filing for approval with regulatory agencies and obtaining approvals from regulatory agencies.
-We recognize revenue from milestone payments received under collaboration agreements when earned, provided that the milestone event is substantive, its achievability was not reasonably assured at the inception of the agreement, we have no further performance obligations relating to our standard payment terms, we recognize revenue when payment is due.
+We recognize revenue from milestone payments received under collaboration agreements when earned, provided that the milestone event is substantive, its achievability was not reasonably assured at the inception of the agreement, we have no further performance obligations relating to the event and collectability is reasonably assured.
+In the event that the agreement provides for payment to be made subsequent to our standard payment terms, we recognize revenue when payment becomes due.